mkotha/conflict3/readme.md

   valid, conflict.

-* It uses a line-matching algorithm that is aware of similarity between lines, and often produces more sensible diffs in case of a large number of consecutive lines modified.
+* It uses a line-matching algorithm that is aware of similarity between lines, and often produces more sensible diffs when a large number of consecutive lines are modified.